Offcloud/offcloud-api/README.md

 * url: URL of downloaded resource
 * proxyId: (optional) ID of the preferred proxy server to use.
 If proxyId is not specified,  the default user proxy server will be used
-* apikey: API key found into your Offcloud's account settings

 In the case of success, the script will return the following JSON answer:
 * requestId